 Economic well-being is the ability of the local economy to generate the employment and wealth necessary for social well-being.

-This includes enabling financial security and equity of opportunity.
+opportunity.
 It can be measured through household incomes, district growth, thriving businesses and industry, rates of poverty, and financial prosperity.